ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/Bitmask DP/README.md

 ```

 In this problem its extremely desireable to choose hats (m) as mask.
 As we can easily check which hats are available.
-But since m < 40, 2^40 case are available.
+But since `m < 40`, `2^40` case are available.
 So we have to descard this. rather consider.. `dp[i][mask]` = count of the number of ways unique hat can be placed starting from i-th hat to the last hat  and having to fill the additional unmasked people...

 **Response:**